-If you find yourself struggling with unmanageable debt and you’re a resident of Scotland, sequestration could help you regain control over your financial situation.
+If you find yourself struggling with unmanageable debt and you’re a resident of Scotland, you may consider sequestration.
 Sequestration is the Scottish equivalent of bankruptcy and serves as a formal debt solution for individuals who owe money they can’t reasonably pay back.

 What is Sequestration in Scotland?